 Glistra Hanging Bridge

-A must-visit in Epirus with kids is the hanging bridge at Glistra.
+A must-visit in Epirus Greece with kids is the hanging bridge at Glistra.
 Near the village of Athamanio is the Acheloos River.
 This river forms small pebbled beaches with crystal clear water ideal for swimming during the summer months.

 On one of those beaches lies the suspension bridge called Glystra – Golfari, which joins the two river banks.
 A great adventure to cross!